How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 We do however appear to run into a difficulty when we consider the unitary $U$ that we need to perform from \eqref{e:U_N}, since this is in fact no longer unitary, taking orthogonal states to non-orthogonal states.
 There is however an avenue to overcome this small difficulty, as depicted in Fig.~\ref{f:single-trine protocol} Consider preparing an ancillary qubit in the state $\ket{0}$, which is \emph{not} measured.
 This ancillary qubit allows us to enact the transformation we need on the first qubit, and flip the second so as to satisfy the orthogonality requirements, i.e.

-We can furthermore notice that the state we rotate to when the qubit to be measured is $\ket{1}$ is in fact $\ket{\phi_1}$, one of the three directions of the trine measurement.
-It is straightforward to see that this protocol achieves the optimum.
 It is interesting that it is necessary to go beyond the use of a single qubit -- which effectively allows us to move from unitary transformations to more general CPTP maps at the level of the first qubit -- and that this is useful.